 Length of a Successful Cold Call

-Remember, a successful cold call is the opportunity for an informal business meeting.
+Remember, a cold calling success is the opportunity for an informal business meeting.
 As such, it’s crucial you set aside enough time to give the call your full focus.

-The average successful call can run around 55 minutes – if this isn’t something you feel comfortable committing to, our team can help.
+The average cold calling success can run around 55 minutes – if this isn’t something you feel comfortable committing to, our team can help.

 It takes, on average, eight attempts to reach a prospect by phone, which isn’t the best use of your team’s time.
 Spending so long on failed attempts can distort your B2B cold calling success rates, so when you’re tracking progress, focus more on the number of leads you generate once you successfully make contact.